burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.2_coordinate_systems_fields/2.2.1_gradient/gradient/README.rst

    :align: center
    :alt: Diagram showing how np.linspace generates evenly spaced values along a number line, with each value mapping to a grayscale shade

    Visual representation of np.linspace(0, 255, 9).
 Each generated value maps directly to a shade of gray in the gradient.
+Diagram generated with Claude Code.

 .. important::